Armed Forces of the Democratic Republic of the Congo: Other forces active in the country

 There are currently large numbers of United Nations troops stationed in the DRC.
 The United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO) on 31 March 2017 had a strength of over 18,316 peacekeepers (including 16,215 military personnel) and is tasked with assisting Congolese authorities to maintain security.
-The UN and foreign military aid missions, the most prominent being EUSEC RD Congo, are attempting to assist the Congolese in rebuilding the armed forces, with major efforts being made in trying to assure regular payment of salaries to armed forces personnel and also in military justice.
+The UN and foreign military aid missions, the most prominent being EUSEC RD Congo, assisted in rebuilding the armed forces, with major efforts being made in trying to assure regular payment of salaries to armed forces personnel and also in military justice.
 Retired Canadian Lieutenant General Marc Caron also served for a time as Security Sector Reform advisor to the head of MONUC.

-Groups of anti-Rwandan government rebels like the FDLR, and other foreign fighters remain inside the DRC.
-The FDLR which is the greatest concern, was some 6,000 strong, in July 2007.
-By late 2010 the FDLR's strength however was estimated at 2,500.
-The other groups are smaller: the Ugandan Lord's Resistance Army, the Ugandan rebel group the Allied Democratic Forces in the remote area of Mt Rwenzori, and the Burundian Parti pour la Libération du Peuple Hutu—Forces Nationales de Liberation (PALIPEHUTU-FNL).

-Finally there is a government paramilitary force, created in 1997 under President Laurent Kabila.
+There is a government paramilitary force, created in 1997 under President Laurent Kabila.
 The National Service is tasked with providing the army with food and with training the youth in a range of reconstruction and developmental activities.
 There is not much further information available, and no internet-accessible source details the relationship of the National Service to other armed forces bodies; it is not listed in the constitution.
 President Kabila, in one of the few comments available, said the National Service will provide a gainful activity for street children.
-Obligatory civil service administered through the armed forces was also proposed under the Mobutu regime during the "radicalisation" programme of December 1974 – January 1975; the FAZ was opposed to the measure and the plan "took several months to die."
+Obligatory civil service administered through the armed forces was also proposed under the Mobutu regime during the "radicalisation" programme of December 1974 – January 1975; the FAZ was opposed to the measure and the plan "took several months to die".